"

 Fillet Joints and Terminology

-A fillet weld is extremely common in arc welding, and though they are distinct from groove welds some of the terminology crosses over.
+A fillet weld is extremely common in arc welding.
+Though they are distinct from groove welds, some of the terminology crosses over.
 Fillet welds do not involve any sort of edge preparation or beveling.
-Instead, fillet welds are the result of depositing a weld at the intersection of two perpendicular surfaces, resulting in a weld bead with a triangular cross-section, as shown above.
-It is not ideal for a fillet weld to have any sort of root opening, though in some cases, a small opening is tolerable.
+Instead, fillet welds are the result of depositing a weld at the intersection of two perpendicular surfaces, resulting in a weld bead with a triangular cross section (see Figure 15.13).
+It is not ideal for a fillet weld to have any sort of root opening; however, in some cases a small opening is tolerable.

-Because a fillet weld only exists in between two 90o surfaces it cannot be applied to all joints.
-T joints, lap joints, and open or half-open corner joints can all have fillet welds applied to them.
-An edge joint and closed corner joint can only be groove welded.
-They could be applied in butt joints if the two parts had considerably different thicknesses or are overlapped by a 3rd and 4th part creating what is called a splice joint.
+Fillet welds are economical: without the need for any beveling or special joint preparation, they can vastly reduce production time.
+They do have some limitations, though.
+One is that fillet welds can only be applied between two surfaces arranged at 90 degrees.
+Fillet welds work for T joints, lap joints, and open or half-open corner joints, but cannot work for edge joints and closed corner joints.
+They could be applied in butt joints if the two parts had considerably different thicknesses or were overlapped by a third and fourth part, creating what is called a splice joint.

-The throat, legs, and triangular shape of the fillet weld are crucial to understanding how the weld is sized.
-The size of a fillet weld is defined as the largest right triangle which can be inscribed in the weld’s cross-section.
-In simple terms, a fillet weld’s size is the same as the size of the weld legs.
-A ⅜” inch fillet weld must have both legs measure out at ⅜”.
-In some cases, a fillet weld will be designed to have different leg sizes, called an unequal leg fillet, but this is not common.
+Joint penetration is not used to define the size of a fillet weld as it is in the case of groove welds.
+Instead, their size is defined as the largest right triangle which can be inscribed in the weld’s cross section, which is roughly triangular.
+In simpler terms, a fillet weld’s size is the same as the size of the weld legs.
+A 0.375 inch fillet weld must have both legs measure out at 0.375 inch.
+In some cases a fillet weld may be designed to have different leg sizes (called an unequal leg fillet), but this is uncommon.

-Fillet welds may be single-pass or multi-pass, just as with groove welds.
-Because the shape of the weld’s triangular cross-section, and throat, are so critical to the effective size the welder must take special care when stacking multiple weld beads to keep the finished weld the correct shape.
+Fillet welds may be completed single-pass or multi-pass, just as with groove welds.
+Welders must take special care when stacking multiple weld beads in order to keep the finished fillet weld’s triangular cross-section and throat the correct shape.

 Attributions